BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

 ## $ koppen_zone_ET  <int> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, …
 ```

+# ...to mess-up your models

-As good as dummy variables are to patch linear models when predictors are categorical, it creates a couple of glaring issues that are hard to address when the number of categories (cardinality) is high.
-The first is **increased dimensionality**.
-For example, if create dummy variables for all categorical predictors in `vi`, then we'd go from the original 61 predictors to a total of 967.
-That's a real **dimensionality explosion**!
+As good as one-hot encoding is to fit linear models when predictors are categorical, it creates a couple of glaring issues that are hard to address when the number of encoded categories is high.

+The first issue can easily be named the **dimensionality explosion**.
+If we created dummy variables for all categorical predictors in `vi`, then we'd go from the original 61 predictors to a total of 967 new columns to handle.
 This alone can degrade the computational performance of a model due to increased data size.

-But other issues can arise as well, like, what happens if a new category shows up in your prediction data?
-Also, one-hot encoding induces multicollinearity, and makes very hard obtaining accurate estimates for the coefficientes of the encoded categories.
-Look at the Variance Inflation Factors of the encoded Koppen zones, they have absurd values!
+The second issue is **increased multicollinearity**.
+One-hot encoded features are highly collinear, which makes obtaining accurate estimates for the coefficients of the encoded categories very hard.
+Look at the Variance Inflation Factors of the encoded Koppen zones, they have incredibly high values!

 ```r